oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 We hope to use a staking competition to do a few things:

-1. Stress test the beta version of the Oasis Network before it Mainnets and give feedback on what’s working––and what’s not.
+1. Stress test the beta version of the Oasis Network before it Mainnets and give feedback on what’s working - and what’s not.
 2. Give operators a chance to test drive the network and their setups.
 3. Give a diverse group of operators an opportunity to earn rewards that can be used to stake on the Oasis Network Mainnet.